 Elements of the famed Japanese omotenashi hospitality, traditional philosophy, authentic culture, and innovative spirit can be felt throughout all regions of Japan, imbued in everything from accommodations to cuisine.
-Here are 6 of the most sought after experiences within easy access that you can incorporate into your next program to inspire new ideas to foster the ultimate team building outcome.
+Here are 6 of the most sought after experiences within easy access that you can incorporate into your next program that will inspire new ideas to foster the ultimate team building outcome.

 1 .
 Take in Japan’s Otherworldly Landscapes by Luxury Train